 *A secondary analysis follows.
 These figures exclude statistical highs and lows...

 With high/low figures excluded (Hi-Lo-Ex), Inputs Monitor Regional Index Composite 4.02 higher week-over to $467.27.

 Anhydrous up $8.40 to $868.10; DAP $3.90 higher to $651.60; MAP $0.60 higher week-over to $666.40.

 Potash $6.14 lower week-over to $600 even; UAN28 falls $1.40 to $375.30; UAN32 falls $1.73 lower to $425.14; Urea adds $1.30 to $582.60.

 Farm diesel falls $0.114 to $3.651 and LP $0.37 higher to $1.394.

-Differential between the two analyses (standard figures v. hi-lo excluded) stands at 1.3029 in favor of the standard analysis.
+Differential between the two analyses (standard figures v. hi-lo excluded) stands dead even with both standard and HLX at 467.27.

 Your Inputs Monitor Regional Index covers twelve Midwestern states and includes weekly updates on fuel and fertilizer prices.
 Inputs Monitor carries a complete listing of all of these prices, breaking down each state by growing region.
 Visitors can click on any of these regions for updated local prices and state average prices.